 “The other girls say you spend too much time talking on the phone,” he went on.
 “They say you come in late and leave early.
 They say you’ve been getting them to do your work for you.”

 Her hands were fists.
 “I can’t believe they told you I get them to do my work for me!
-Mr. Perry, I swear to God, if my hair was on fire I couldn’t get a glass of water from them!”
+Mr. Perry, if my hair was on fire, I couldn’t get a glass of water from them!”

 “You should be ashamed of yourself!”